Bike or Die!: Sequel: Bike or Die! 2

 A new version of the game, Bike or Die!
 2, was released on the iOS App Store on November 19, 2008, as well as being released for Palm OS as an optional update.
 The 2.0 update contained new 3D effects and upgraded graphics.
 The update did not change the core gameplay, and as a result, upgrading to version 2 was not mandatory.
 Users could still compete in the online rankings using either version of the game without penalty.

-IGN rated version 2.0 of the iOS port of Bike or Die 2 as "decent", while PocketGamer verdict was 4/5 stars.
+IGN rated version 2.0 of the iOS port of Bike or Die 2 as "decent", while Pocket Gamer verdict was 4/5 stars.
 While the game's value for money, range of visual options and large number of player-created levels were praised, the trial-and-error gameplay was criticized, due to the 'springy' and 'floaty' physics of the bike, and the frustration of having to restart a level after making a mistake.
 Other commentators felt that the precise control required to play the game did not translate well to using on-screen touch controls.
 It was observed that rather than the speed required in other racing games, a slower, patient problem-solving was often required to progress.
 However, less than a month after the IGN review, Bike or Die was updated with a new "Save and Resume" feature, in order to make the game "easier and less frustrating for new players".
 This feature allowed a player to restart the level from a previous save point, so that they do not have to start a level from the beginning each time they crash.
 Attempts to complete a level using the resume feature were marked as ineligible to submit to the online scoring system.

 The iOS game was not updated beyond August 2009, and the game was eventually removed from the App Store.
 Since iOS apps can only be downloaded via the iOS App Store, as of 2019 the only remaining way to play Bike or Die! is on Palm OS devices.

 The online hall-of-fame helped to create a competitive community around the game, one which remained active for several years, even beyond the decline of the Palm OS platform, and the discontinuation of the iOS app.